-Best Ab Machine at Home – Top 5 Most Ripped Review for Feb.
-2017
+Best Ab Machines at Home – Top 5 Most Ripped Review for May.
+2021

-There are lots of different ways you can work your abs (and also a lot of wrong ways), whether you want to sculpt your body into a perfect specimen – or just want to lose your flab and tone your muscles.
-Doing crunches on an exercise floor mat, or sitting on/lying on a balance ball will do a lot for your core, not to mention your posture.
-However, there are lots of ways to kick things up a notch (as someone who could really use some ab work, Emeril Lagasse, would say) – for example by buying the best ab machine to meet your needs.
+There are lots of different ways (and also a lot of wrong ways) you can work out your abs, whether you want to sculpt your body into perfection or just want to lose your flab and tone your muscles a bit.
+Doing crunches on an exercise floor mat or sitting on/lying on a balance ball can and will do a lot for your core over time, not to mention improve your posture in the process.

-Lets get cracking – here is the best ab machine for home list for you to consider.
+Let’s get cracking (or crunching?) – here are some of the best home ab machines for you to consider.

 1. XMark 12 Position Adjustable Decline Ab Bench XM-4416

-There are twelve different vertical height adjustments you can make on the Xmark bench, letting you change the angle of your ab workouts for maximum effect.
-There’s even a convenient support handle that lets you get on and off the bench when you’re hanging at an extreme angle (you can get as much as 45 degrees out of this baby).
+There are twelve different vertical height adjustments you can make on the XMark bench, letting you change the angle of your ab workouts for maximum effect.
+There’s even a convenient support handle that lets you get on and off the bench when you’re hanging at an extreme angle (you can get as much as 45 degrees out of it) so that you can get more out of the bench and have a more convenient workout.

-One warning: if you’re taller than about 6-3 or 6-4, you probably won’t fit without your head hitting the ground.
+One warning: if you’re taller than about 6′ 3″ or 6′ 4″, you probably won’t fit without your head hitting the ground.
+If this is the case, look into another option.

 An ab bench doesn’t have a zillion moving parts or details to consider; you want it to be comfortable, fully adjustable, sturdy and effective.
 The XMark XM-4416 checks off all of those boxes.